5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 : This flag allows you to switch off any error trapping _within_ `HandleError`.
 This can be useful in case something goes wrong.
 It can be useful when working on or debugging `HandleError` itself.

 `saveCrash`, `saveErrorWS` and `saveVars`
-: While `saveCrash` and `saveVars` are probably always 1, setting `saveErrorWS` to 0 is perfectly reasonable if you know any attempt to save the error WS will fail, for example because your application is multi-threaded.
+: While `saveCrash` and `saveVars` are probably always 1, setting `saveErrorWS` to 0 is perfectly reasonable if you know any attempt to save the error WS will fail, for example, because your application is multi-threaded.
 (Another good reason to not save a workspace is to keep your code from spying eyes.)

 `customFns` and `customFnsParent`
 : This allows you to have `HandleError` call a function of your choice.
 For example, you can use this to send an email or a text to a certain address.